 The PS5’s 825GB SSD might seem like a downgrade when compared to the PS4 Pro’s 1TB, but it’s actually an upgrade, at least in terms of performance.
 Sure, you’re losing 175GB of storage space, but the benefits of the SSD cannot be overstated.
 The PS5’s custom SSD features a raw read bandwidth of 5.5GB per second and is built specifically for the system, meaning it will run more efficiently than if it included a standard SSD.
 Even still, a stock SSD would outperform the PS4 Pro’s current HDD.
 According to Cerny, the PS5’s raw read bandwidth is “higher than any SSD available for PCs,” at least as of 2019.

-Aside from the SSD’s sheer processing speed, it will also allow for the decompression of file sizes thanks to the Oodle Kraken algorithm from RAD Game Tools.
-This data compressor will allow developers to be more efficient when placing assets into a game, which will free up space and reduce texture pop-in.
+Aside from the SSD’s sheer processing speed, it also allows for the decompression of file sizes thanks to the Oodle Kraken algorithm from RAD Game Tools.
+This data compressor allows developers to be more efficient when placing assets into a game, which will free up space and reduce texture pop-in.
 The files are read from the SSD in milliseconds, and developers are now free to get closer to their fully realized vision when creating games.

-You’ll also be able to expand the PS5’s memory by inserting certain M2 SSDs; though, as Cerny confirmed, these drives have to be as fast as the one included with the system and aren’t fully available to purchase quite yet.
+You’ll also be able to expand the PS5’s memory by inserting certain M2 SSDs, though, as Cerny confirmed, these drives have to be as fast as the one included with the system and aren’t available for purchase as of yet.
 Cerny estimates that it might be a little while before those drives hit the market and advised to “hold off on getting that M2 drive until you hear from” Sony.
 Hopefully, the system’s 825GB will hold you over until those M2s are available to the public — possibly in 2021.